About the competition

 2023 3MT finalists

-View the finalists’ profiles and video pitches and watch the 2023 UC 3MT livestreamed final.
+View the finalists’ profiles and video pitches.

 - Winner: Senada Meskin, Faculty of Arts and Design